-- 1. In head-to-head comparisons, are there differences in efficacy or safety between different COX-2 inhibitors? - 2.
-Are there differences in efficacy between coxibs, COX-2 selective NSAIDs, and nonselective NSAIDs? - 3.
-Are there clinically important differences in safety or adverse effects between coxibs, COX-2 selective NSAIDs, nonselective NSAIDs, and the combination of a nonselective NSAID plus antiulcer medication? - 4.
+- 1. In head-to-head comparisons, are there differences in effectiveness or safety between different COX-2 inhibitors? - 2.
+Are there differences in effectiveness between coxibs and other NSAIDs? - 3.
+Are there clinically important differences in safety or adverse effects between coxibs, other NSAIDs, and the combination of a nonselective NSAID plus antiulcer medication? - 4.
 Are there subgroups of patients based on demographics, other medications, or co-morbidities for which one medication is more effective or associated with fewer adverse effects?